What’s with the fish, David? Koi carp, I think?

 Depictions of koi have many traditional meanings.
 The intention here is to symbolise working together, toward a better future.

-How did you get into counselling?
+How did you get into counselling and coaching?

 Early in the new millennium, I became involved in a local project called Mentor, which aimed to provide telephone support for men in the North East.
 My experience with that led me to work towards a counselling certificate, then diploma, at Newcastle University’s Centre for Lifelong Learning.
 It was undoubtedly hard work, on many levels, but the quality of training was inspirational.